Welcome to St Kitts cruise port guide!

 St Kitts ferry terminal is situated next to the cruise port terminal (a 5-minute walk) and provides daily ferries between Basseterre and Charleston (Nevis).

-- Public transportation is available, however, taxis are definitely the best way to explore the island.
+• Public transportation is available, however, taxis are the best way to explore the island.
 I always suggest checking with the tourist information center for guidelines on taxi rates.

-- Transportation used in the Caribbean are usually minivans or mid-size buses with little space for storage.
+• Transportation used in the Caribbean is usually minivans or mid-size buses with little space for storage.

-- The official currency in St Kitts and Nevis is the East Caribbean Dollar (XCD; currency symbol – X$).
+• The official currency in St Kitts and Nevis is the East Caribbean Dollar (XCD; currency symbol – X$).
 1 USD equals 2.70 XCD.
 US dollars and credit cards are widely accepted.
 Check in advance if your change will be given in US dollars.
-See the currency converter

-Top 9 Things to Do in St Kitts Cruise Port
+9 Best Things to Do in St Kitts Cruise Port

 1. Basseterre Old Town